seeingterra/neutts-air-api/README.md

 - 👫Instant voice cloning - create your own speaker with as little as 3 seconds of audio
 - 🚄Simple LM + codec architecture built off a 0.5B backbone - the sweet spot between speed, size, and quality for real-world applications

+> [!CAUTION]
+> Websites like neutts.com are popping up and they're not affliated with Neuphonic, our github or this repo.
+>
+> We are on neuphonic.com only.
+Please be careful out there! 🙏

 ## Model Details

 NeuTTS Air is built off Qwen 0.5B - a lightweight yet capable language model optimised for text understanding and generation - as well as a powerful combination of technologies designed for efficiency and quality: